-- 17. Prioritize building high participation member and retiree engagement to win gains for workers. - 18.
-Engage in well supported, large-scale worker-based campaigns to defeat antiworker politicians and governments. - 19.
+- 17. Prioritize building high participation member and retiree engagement to win gains for workers, ensuring equity deserving workers are centred in this work. - 18.
+Engage in well supported, large-scale worker-based campaigns, including strikes, solidarity strikes, wildcat strikes, and strikes in defiance back to work legislation, to defeat anti-worker politicians and governments. - 19.
 Continue to provide strike support and tools to all members in difficult bargaining. - 20.
 Launch an affiliation drive for more locals to join CUPE Ontario in order to broaden our ambitions and build our political power and influence. - 21.
-Organize around and support CUPE National's safer union spaces work and commit to fighting against sexual violence, harassment, and oppression in and out of our union spaces.
+Organize around and support CUPE National's safer union spaces work and commit to fighting against sexual violence, harassment, and oppression in and out of our union spaces, including making available bystander intervention training. - 22.
+Work with CUPE National to strengthen their efforts in broad-based wall-to-wall organizing, ensuring that workers across this province can assert their right to join a union and improve their working conditions, especially in childcare. - 23.
+Support locals in their organizing efforts, specifically around internal organizing to conduct one on one conversations with members. - 24.
+Encourage locals to get membership contact information from the employers so we can effectively have one on one conversations and build our capacity as a movement to advance credible strikes for our interests. - 25.
+Continue, with our labour and community allies like Justice for Workers, Justice for Migrant Workers, and others, to advance issues beyond the workplace, including broader social justice issues. - 26.
+Help to promote existing strike tools for locals who are planning to take strike action. - 27.
+Continue to ensure that we prioritize solidarity for strike actions and attending strike lines as soon as possible.